rosagross/EEG_preprocessing_pipeline/Experiment_code/README.md

 ### Structure of files
 - Parameter
-- Functions
+- Functions vibrotactile
-- Experiment
+- Functions visual
-- Trigger (not implemented yet)
+- Main experiment

 #### Parameter
 Parameters can be set by the experimenter.